 Submittal forms can be downloaded from http://soiltesting.tamu.edu.
 Forms and soil collection bags may also be obtained from your local AgriLife Extension Office.
 Instructions on how to collect and ship the sample, along with costs of testing and the mailing address are found on second page of the submittal form.

 - Homeowner’s should use form D-494B for home gardens, landscape, and soil.

 - Agricultural producers should submit form D-494.

-**Due to our office being closed to the public because of Covid-19 regulations, we have soil sample kits available at the following locations for your convenience:
+** We have soil sample kits available at the following locations for your convenience:

 Last Chance Feed & More – 388 FM 2025, Cleveland TX 77328

 Maci Feed & Supply – 10769 TX-146, Liberty TX 77575 (Hardin Area)

 Southeast Texas Farm & Ranch – 13535 US-90 E, Raywood, TX 77582